-The City of Dublin is seeking citizens who are willing to serve as volunteers and are ready to respond whenever disaster strikes.
+The City of Dublin is seeking citizens who are willing to serve as volunteers, ready to respond whenever disaster strikes.

 The Disaster Service Volunteer (DSV) program was created to identify emergency response volunteers and to enlist their skills and training.
 During a catastrophic event, Disaster Service Volunteers will be contacted based on their abilities, as well as the needs of the community.

-To register with the City of Dublin as a Disaster Service Volunteer, please fill out this application.
-Please note, as part of the registration process, applicants will undergo a background check and may be requested to provide additional documentation.
+Please note, as part of the registration process, applicants will need to undergo and pass a background check (including fingerprinting), and may be requested to provide additional documentation.